cipollone/rl-experiments/README.md

 ## Use

 This tiny software executes a training command and passes options to the training algorithm.
-From a code perspective, this does almost nothing.
+The actual code is small.
 What matters instead is the convention that we adopt regarding what a generic training algorithm should have as input and outputs.

-The input is a Yaml file containing a specification of an experiment.
-To see the accepted format call:
+The input for this program is a Yaml file containing a specification of an experiment.
+This file is in a format that we call `experiment.yaml`.
+To see its content, run:

 	python -m rl_experiments show-format experiment.yaml

-If you want to understand the fields, print it with comments, with the `--comments` option.
-In this case, you may need to also show the format of nested configurations.
+As you can see, the `show-format` command shows how a specific file format should be.
+If you want to start from this basic file as a template, just redirect it to a file.
+In linux we could write `show-format format-name.yaml > format-name.yaml`.
+To better understand the fields of a format, you could use the `--comments` option.
+In this case, nested formats won't be substituted, and you may also need to show the format of nested configurations.

-Any training algorithm is expected to accept a `--params` option that allows to receive a file in the `run-options.yaml` format (you may still use `show-format` command to understand it).
-The algorithm must respect the given seed, and assign it everywhere is needed.
+The training algorithm that this small program will start is any executable that accept a `--params "file-path".yaml` option as last argument.
+The `"file-path".yaml` is a file of parameters in the `run-options.yaml` format.
+The algorithm must respect the given seed (assign it everywhere is needed) and output directories.
+It should also allow indipendent runs.

-We expect the algorithm to generate a file in the `run-outcome.yaml` format.
+Even though not strictly necessary, we expect the algorithm to generate a file in the `run-outcome.yaml` format.